 Burnt Bridge Creek Partnership

 To achieve clean water, Ecology launched the BBC Partnership in February 2021 to work collaboratively with the COV to develop the BBC ARP.
-Since the Partnership kicked off, approximately 25 staff from the COV have participated in Implementation Workgroups focused on Sewer Connection and Septic Systems, Riparian Restoration and Greenways, Stormwater and Capital Improvements, Operations and Maintenance, and Public Education and Outreach in the watershed.
+Since the Partnership kicked off, approximately 25 staff from the COV have participated in Implementation Workgroups focused on Sewer Connection, Septic Systems maintenance, Riparian Restoration and Greenways, Stormwater and Capital Improvements, Operations and Maintenance, and Public Education and Outreach in the watershed.
 Ecology has also worked with EPA to incorporate their recommendations into this ARP.

 BBC Watershed Stakeholder Participation

 A consistent flow of activities is being implemented in the BBC Watershed that aligns with water quality and ecosystem recovery goals.
-Priorities for long-term strategies to improve conditions in the BBC Watershed include addressing water quality impacts from septic systems, stormwater runoff, and increasing riparian restoration in the watershed.
+Priorities for long-term strategies to improve conditions in the BBC Watershed include addressing water quality impacts from sewer infrastructure, stormwater runoff, and increasing riparian restoration in the watershed.
 Multiple local, regional, state, and federal governments, tribes, nonprofits, and private landowners have been engaged in enhancing the BBC Watershed over the years.
 BBC Watershed Tribes and stakeholders are summarized in Table 2.

 Table 2.
 Stakeholders in the BBC Watershed.